merenlab/anvio/anvio/docs/programs/anvi-run-cazymes.md

                  --hmmer-program hmmscan
 {{ codestop }}

 Use the parameter `--noise-cutoff-terms` to filter out hits.
 The default value is `--noise-cutoff-terms -E 1e-12`.
-If you want to explore filtering options, check out the help menu of the underlying hmm program you are using e.g. `hmmsearch -h`
+If you want to explore filtering options, check out the help menu of the underlying hmm program you are using e.g. `hmmsearch -h`:

 {{ codestart }}
 anvi-run-cazymes -c %(contigs-db)s \